 Thanks for coming to my website.
 There is lots of information about my concerts, gigs, teaching activities, JazzSkills for Piano online jazz piano course, blog posts and music below.
 I’d love to see you at some of my gigs, concerts or lectures.
 Please leave your email if you want to be notified of upcoming events.
 Also, I always appreciate your questions, comments and suggestions.

-I’m just now putting the finishing touches on a new course called: HymnSkills: Developing Hymn Improvisation.
+I have just released a new course called: HymnSkills: Developing Hymn Improvisation.
 This course is intended to help church pianists develop the skills necessary to improvise on hymns.
-We will be announcing the publishing date soon.
+For more info, click HERE.

 Just received word that Martan Mann & Mannkind is now available as a station on Pandora.
 It’s currently playing tracks from Beatlejazz.
 Hope you can check it out.